brendan-briody-sec/brendan-cybersec-portfolio/cyber-projects/google-cyber-cert/botium-toys-audit/README.md

 - Clear security documentation & communication

 ## 📂 Supporting Work
 I manually completed the controls and compliance checklist and documented recommendations for improving the company's security posture.
-Supporting files will be added to this folder.
+Supporting files have been added to this folder.

 ## 📎 Supporting Files
 - [Completed Controls & Compliance Checklist](./compliance-checklist.pdf)